Looking for the most amazing Honolulu, Hawaii, tourist attractions? Well, you’ve come to the right place!

 I highly recommend visiting the Doris Duke Foundation for Islamic Art as well if you have time.
 The foundation is housed at the socialite’s former home, Shangri La.
 The Shangri La Museum of Islamic Art, Culture & Design is where you’ll find stunning works primarily from the Middle East.

 The Shangri La Museum is only accessible through a tour operated by the Honolulu Museum of Art, so make sure to inquire with the museum if this is something that interests you.
 Reservations are required, and each tour will last approximately 75 minutes.

 Address: 151 Kapahulu Ave, Honolulu, HI 96815

-If you’re looking for one of the best things to do in Honolulu, Hawaii, with kids, look no further!
-The Honolulu Zoo is perfect for the whole family to enjoy and is just a few blocks from the iconic Waikiki Beach.
+The Honolulu Zoo is the best thing to do in Honolulu, Hawaii, with kids.
+The Honolulu Zoo is perfect for the whole family to enjoy and is just a few blocks from the world-famous Waikiki Beach.

 If your days are jam-packed, consider visiting the Honolulu Zoo in the evening!
 The zoo offers special twilight tours every Saturday evening, allowing visitors to see some animals wind down while the nocturnal residents are just starting their days.